PlayboyPrime/ModalMod/tutorials/How to add a modal.md

 First you have to navigate to the config.json file.

-Then you have to copy a modal and paste it after the second bracket and add a comma on the modal above.
+Then you have to copy a modal and paste it after the second last bracket and rename it correctly.

-Then you have to rename the modal.
+Finnaly add a comma after the bracket from the modal above.

 Examples: